-Change the annual lettings plan targets during the year if the demand on the housing register has changed significantly and corrective action is required.
+Change the annual lettings plan targets after 6 months if the demand on the housing register has changed significantly and minor corrective action is required.
+Such changes should be subsequently reported to CEB if the annual lettings plan was approved by CEB.

-Amend the Choice Based Lettings cycle (periods and dates).
+Amend the Choice Based Lettings cycle (periods and dates) after appropriate consultation

-Tenancy Management Manager, Area Housing Managers & Area Housing Team Leaders (or equivalents in partner PRPs)
+Tenancy Management Manager, Area Housing Managers &

-- a.
-Approval and counter signature of submissions to the Exceptional Circumstances Panel, and Health & Housing Assessment Forms. - b.
-Decisions on Joint to Sole and Sole to Joint tenancy applications (Tenancy Operations Manager) - c.
-The authority to make a recommendation to award a succession status to an applicant
+- a) Approval and counter signature of submissions to the Exceptional Circumstances Panel, and Health & Housing Assessment Forms. - b) Decisions on Joint to Sole and Sole to Joint tenancy

-Senior Furnished Tenancy Officer/ Furnished Tenancy Officer

-Responsibility for administering cases under the Removals Expenses Moving Scheme.

-Tenancy Management Officers (or equivalent role in within the Council or partner RSLs)

-- a.
-Approval, inspections, and tenancy changes relating to requests for Mutual Exchange of Tenancies - b.
-Home visits to some transfer applicants c.
-Landlord references for tenants

-Residential Regulation Officer/OCC Surveyor

-Assessment of disrepair and award of priority for a housing condition, where requested by an applicant or member of OCC.

-Customer Service Officers/ORAH equivalents

-General advice and verification of documents provided by applicants.

-Health and Housing Assessment (HAHA) Panel

-Responsible for awarding priority and assessing cases in which the health of the applicant, or their household, is worsened due to their current housing circumstances, in accordance with this Allocation Scheme.
+Anna III and the time /Tanana October Marcon Area Housing Team Leaders applications (Tenancy Operations Manager) a) The authority to make a recommendation to award a (or equivalents in partner c) The authority to make a recommendation to award a succession status to an applicant PRPs) Succession status to an applicant Senior Responsibility for administering cases under the Removals Furnished Expenses Scheme.
+Tenancy Officer/ Expenses consine.
+Furnished Tenancy Officer Tenancy a) Approval, inspections, and tenancy changes relating to Management requests for Mutual Exchange of Tenancies Officers (or equivalent role b) Home visits to some transfer applicants in within the Council or c) Landlord references for tenants partner RSLs) Environmental Apparament of diaronais and award of priority for housing Environmental Health Officers Assessment of disrepair and award of priority for housing nealth Officers condition, where requested by an applicant.
+Customer General advice and verification of documents provided by Service applicants.
+Officers/ORAH applicante. equivalents · Health and Responsible for awarding priority and assessing cases in which Housing the health of the applicant, or their household, is worsened due Assessment to their current housing circumstances, in accordance with this (HAHA) Panel Allocation Scheme.
 The award of increased priority, as appropriate, should reflect the applicant's situation.

-The panel does not have a fixed membership.
+The penal does not have a fixed membership.
+This will be drawn The panel does not have a fixed membership.
 This will be drawn from officers from Housing and ORAH partners, and may include a health professional, who have sufficient knowledge and experience to contribute to the Panel's effectiveness.
-The panel will comprise of a minimum of 2 persons, including 1 manager and health professional or 1 manager and another officer.
+The panel will comprise of a minimum of 2 persons, including 1 manager and health professional or 1 managers and another officer.
 The Panel will be chaired by a Senior Housing Needs Officer.
 Officers referring cases to the Panel may make representations, but may not sit on the Panel for cases they have referred.

-Reviews and Appeals Officer

-- a.
-Responsible for carrying out all internal reviews of allocations decisions; - b.
-Advice and assistance to all officers in respect of, technical, policy, or other matters which may affect the progress of an application, including decisions regarding eligibility or the lack of it, for whatever reason.
+Reviews and a) Responsible for carrying out all internal reviews of allocations Appeals Officer decisions; b) Advice and assistance to all officers in respect of, technical, policy, or other matters which may affect the progress of an application, including decisions regarding eligibility or the lack of it, for whatever reason.